Shivanisharma022003/-bank-loan-analysis/README.md

 A complete data analytics project on bank loan applications covering data cleaning, SQL analysis, Excel reporting and an interactive Power BI dashboard.

 ---
+## 📌 Problem Statement
+This project aims to analyze bank loan application data to identify key factors influencing loan approval decisions.
+The goal is to evaluate the impact of applicant income, education, credit history, and property area on loan approval rates to support risk assessment and data-driven decision-making in financial institutions.

 ## 📌 Project Overview